appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/offline-installation.md

 ### Software Requirements

+To use `load` command , your self hosted script version must be `3.7.1` or greater.

 You should install the tools below.
 But there is good news: these are already installed if you followed one of the installation pages and ran the command below.

 :::caution